test-fullautomation/testresultwebapp/README.md

 ### Diff view

-The diff view allows you to diff test runs from different test suites.
+The diff view shows you the differences of test runs from different test suites.
 For this a spiral view is used where the center is the start of the test suite execution.

 The diff view allows you to:

+-   show the differences of current test results to the previous and the next ones.

+-   select any test results for the comparison (up to 5 test results)

+-   filter test cases to be displayed in the sprial line:

--   show only test cases which are other than passed.
+    > -   show only test cases which are other than passed.
--   show only test cases which are failed.
+    > -   show only test cases which are failed.
--   show only test cases which are new or missing.
+    > -   show only test cases which are new or missing.

 -   open the traceback for failed test cases.
--   diff up to 5 versions.

 ![Diff view](packagedoc/additional_docs/pictures/DiffView.png)